-Whether you’re looking to switch to a work from home lifestyle or want to make some additional money on the side, we’ve got you covered.
+Whether you’re looking for a stay-at-home mom job or just want to switch to a work from home lifestyle, we’ve got you covered.
 Here’s everything you need to know about how to find work from home jobs:

 Where to find real work from home jobs

 Working from home is a trend that’s here to stay, but finding steady remote work can be a challenge.
-To help you find genuine work from home job opportunities, we’ve compiled a list of reputable job search platforms that cover many industries.
+To help you find genuine work from home job opportunities, we’ve compiled a list of reputable job boards that cover many industries.

 9 best work from home sites for job hunting